ylqi007/keras-retinanet/README.md

   - [x] resize_and_pad_image(...)
   - [x] preprocess_data(sample)
 - [ ] Encoding labels
+  - [x] compute_iou
+  - [x] AnchorBox
+  AnchorBox will generate a list of anchors for specific dimensions, and each anchor box will be
+    assigned with a gt_boxes.
+Then we need to compute the target_distance between anchor box and its gt_box
 - [ ] Building the ResNet50 backbone
 - [ ] Building Feature Pyramid Network as a custom layer
 - [ ] Building the classification and box regression heads.